 - The heuristically based solution is transferred back further to the instance of the page "Goal Processing" where the impasse arose.
 Now the impasse is solved.
 The obtained solution is related to the memory trace of the impasse situation.
-Thus within "Goal Processing" new domain-specific problem solving operators are inductively acquired. - The obtained heuristically based solution is transferred back to "Problem Processing".
+Thus within "Goal Processing" new domain specific problem solving operators are inductively acquired. - The obtained heuristically based solution is transferred back to "Problem Processing".
 Thus in "Problem Processing" the domain-unspecific heuristic knowledge is deductively optimized.
 So next time the PS encounters an impasse, he or she will be more skilled and efficient in using a dictionary, finding someone to consult, etc.

-Finally, a non-operational goal is processed according to the page "Non-operational Goal Processing" (Figure 4).
-The problem is decomposed and the subsolutions are composed to a final solution.
+When "Processing" (Figure 4), the problem is decomposed and the subsolutions are composed into a final solution.